 Intermediate: Mentor provides trainee with the learning objectives/intentions for each lesson and discusses range of learning activities that trainee might use.
 Trainee contributes ideas to this discussion.
 Trainee plans lessons on a university proformas (daily and/or weekly).

 Trainee shares planning with mentor before the lesson and mentor gives feedback/coaching, particularly around progression.
 Gradually, trainee moves towards suggesting the learning objectives/intentions themselves and is starting to adapt lessons independently.

-Advanced: Trainee uses the school's long term or medium term planning to plan a series of lessons for progression.
+Advanced: Trainee uses the school's long term or medium-term planning to plan a series of lessons for progression.
 Trainee makes decisions about the learning objectives/intentions, and the learning activities.
 Trainee may use school's planning proformas.
 Trainee shares planning with mentor before the point of teaching for feedback.

-We would expect a Y3 trainee to begin their planning at the intermediate stage and finish at the advanced stage, but this is flexible, please discuss any concerns with your University Tutor and trainee.
+Expectations:-We would expect a Y2 trainee to begin at the beginner phase, as most will be new to the Key Stage and end the block at the intermediate stage, but this is flexible, please discuss any concerns with your University Tutor and trainee.

-Planning proformas: Trainees begin by planning individual lessons on the University of Huddersfield lesson planning proforma.
+Planning proformas: All trainees begin by planning individual lessons on the University of Huddersfield lesson planning proforma.
 This provides a detailed scaffold for beginner teachers, to support them in thinking through all aspects of planning and preparing for a lesson.
 As trainees become confident and able to plan in this level of detail, the mentor should begin to move to weekly planning in some areas, so that they are able to develop their skills of planning for sequences of learning.
 Often, shorter, highly structured daily lessons such as phonics or arithmetic can provide a good opportunity for trainees to begin to make this move.
 Once this is established successfully, more complex sequences such as English and maths lessons can be attempted.
 Trainees may use school proformas, or adapt the University proforma, if preferred.
 However, all necessary elements must still be included.